rvrheenen/ict4d_ass2_django/README.md

-# ict4d_ass2_django
+# VU ICT4D Group 4 Assignment 2
-VU ICT4D Assignment 2 - Django
+### Description

-To setup a test database with an admin [user:password]: admin:adminadmin and some test data in the polls run:
+Here the second assignment of the ICT4D course may be found.
-./build_test_db.sh
+The Midterm assignment, which was following the Django Tutorial and adding some expansions, is in [django_tutorial](https://github.com/rvrheenen/ict4d_ass2_django/tree/master/django_tutorial).